BA(Hons), MA(RCA), ARPS, FRGS

 The Crux exhibition was at the National Mountaineering Exhibition in Cumbria and the Edinburgh Mountain Film Festival.

-Continued research work on his philosophy project, now simply called Ideas Come First
+Continued research work on his philosophy project, based on the centrality of ideas.

 2008 In March, Gordon was a judge at the Sheffield Adventure Film Festival, and also interviewed the renowned mountaineer Joe Simpson on stage before a packed audience.
 (Three extracts can be found on the interviews page.)